LeoDOS-Project/leopymr/README.md

 to submit requests and obtain results.
 The create constellation command above generates a docker-compose script that can bring up and down the testbed.
-All code is written in native python lwith minimal external dependencies.
+All code is written in native python with minimal external dependencies.

 ## Paper
 [Lightspeed Data Compute for the Space Era](https://arxiv.org/abs/2601.17589).